 Can You Transfer a Loan Balance to a Credit Card?

-Whether you’ve borrowed money through a student loan, auto loan, or personal loan, you want to find the best possible rate to pay it back.
-That’s understandable.
-Sometimes, credit cards offer low interest rates on balance transfers for an initial time period, giving you a limited window to pay off the money you move over.
+Yes, in many cases credit cards offer low interest rates on balance transfers for an initial time period, giving you a limited window to pay off the money you move over with low or zero interest.

 Some people assume this covers only credit card-to-credit card transfers - and that’s often the way they’re advertised - but you might be able to move other debt over to a credit card as well.